muthuieric/JobSwipe/README.md

 ## Features
 - Search for job listings based on job title and location.
-- Display job listings with relevant details like title, location, salary, and description/
+- Display job listings with relevant details like title, location, salary, and description
 - User-friendly interface with a responsive design
 - Contact form to get in touch with the JobSwipe team.

 ## Project Setup Instructions
-1. Clone the repository: git clone https://github.com/your-username/jobswipe.git
+1. Clone the repository: `git clone git@github.com:muthuieric/JobSwipe.git`
-2. Change to the project directory:cd jobswipe
+2. Change to the project directory:`cd jobswipe`
-3. Install the project dependencies:npm install
+3. Install the project dependencies:`npm install`
 4. Set up the API credentials:
    - Sign up for an account on the Adzuna developer portal.
-   - Obtain your appId and appKey.
+   - Obtain your `appId` and `appKey`.
 3. Open the index.html file in a web browser.

 ## API Integration